anoloriya/book-notes/README.markdown

-Notes from books and other interesting things that I've read.
+Notes from books and other interesting things we've read.
 Enjoy!

 Quick description of how we take notes: